mbaumer/us_hep_funding/docs/_states/NE.md

 <a name="NE-02"></a>
 [Back to top](#top)
 ## NE-02 -- Rep. Don Bacon (R)
+### Committees
+Don Bacon is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016